 Property in the Algarve is more expensive than in many other parts of Portugal, Lisbon being the main exception.
-However, Portugal is one of the cheapest countries in Western Europe to find a home and the Algarve presents plenty of options for all budgets whether buying or renting.
+But Portugal is still one of the cheapest countries in Western Europe to find a home and the Algarve presents plenty of options for all budgets whether buying or renting.